Diagnosing and Treating Urinary Incontinence in New Jersey

-If you suffer from urinary incontinence, you are not alone.
+If you suffer from urinary incontinence, or involuntary bladder leaking, you are not alone.
 While urinary incontinence can be embarrassing, you don’t have to live with bladder control problems.

 The experts in female pelvic medicine and reconstructive surgery at Hackensack Meridian Health are nationally and internationally known for the diagnosis and treatment of urinary incontinence.
-With two female doctors on staff, our team understands what you are going through.
 We offer the latest technologies to improve your condition.
 Our goal is to help you achieve the best result and return to a more active lifestyle.

 Diagnosing Urinary Incontinence